 Rub about 1/2 tsp into your scalp before bed.
 You may want to cover your pillow case to protect it from damage.

-For more ways to use essential oils for PCOS, listen to my podcast: Essential Oils for PCOS: How and What to Use and check our my mini-course on Essential Oils for PCOS.
+For more ways to use essential oils for PCOS, check our mini-course on Essential Oils for PCOS.
 I specifically address how to choose oils, and safely use them to manage:

 - Insulin Regulation/Blood Sugar Control & Cravings Detoxification